 Universal Mardi Gras is the closest thing you can get to N'awlins ... without having to worry about your tadpoles seeing or hearing anything they shouldn't.
 The fun floats, atmospheric decor and delicious cuisine really gives your little ones a taste of the Big Easy, which is a fun exploration of a different celebration they might not be familiar with.
 Allow your kiddos to try fun foods, interact with performers and catch all the beads they can during the parade!
 (Fun fact: The floats in the Universal Mardi Gras parade are designed by Kern Studios, which has created authentic floats in New Orleans for over 60 years!)

 Are you ready to put your dancing shoes on and visit Orlando's version of the Big Easy?
 You're sure to have a blast!
-Hop on over to our discounted tickets now to plan your Universal Orlando Resort trip before the Mardi Gras fun floats away April 4.
+Hop on over to our discounted tickets now to plan your Universal Orlando Resort trip when the Mardi Gras fun starts on Feb.
+1, 2020.